daniel-locatelli/daniellocatelli/README.md

 The `SelectProperty` is a Notion type for tags with ``` id: string; name: string; color: string; ```

-### Subpages as Notion databases
+### 2. Subpages as Notion databases
-As mentioned above, the `DatabaseRef` is a connection to subpage databases.
+As mentioned above, the `DatabaseRef` connects to subpage databases.
 For example, the page 'Strategies' has in the `DatabaseRef` 'Computational Design Strategies,' while the page 'Research' has in the `DatabaseRef` 'Research' and 'Publications.'

 This way, I can organize each category in their own databases with a unique schema.
 Something similar to what we would do with an SQL database.

 Think of a notion database just as a SQL table.

-#### Computational Design Strategies schema
+#### 2.1.
+Computational Design Strategies schema
 |Apps|CoverAlt|Description_en|Description_de|Description_pt|Name_de|Name_pt|References|Status|Tags|
 |---|---|---|---|---|---|---|---|---|---|
 |SelectProperty[]|string|string|string|string|string|string|string|status|SelectProperty[]|